Full list of Shock results

 Veinity Fair: Evaluating jugular venous distension–

-Ever ogle the veins of someone you're being introduced to?
+Ever ogle the veins of an attractive member of the opposite sex?
 You're not alone

 10 safety tips for paramedics working on the 4th of July–

 The Independence Day holiday can increase the number of intoxicated patients and bystanders you’re likely to encounter on your shift so be careful out there